-Secure the guide bar and bar clamp plate with the bar nuts.
-Tighten securely.
+• Secure the guide bar and bar clamp plate with the bar nuts; tighten finger tight only.

 CAUTION: If saw chain is installed backwards, the saw will vibrate excessively and will not cut wood.
 CHAIN ADJUSTMENT See "Check Chain Tension" in Maintenance section.